msandifo/reprosci/2018/005/Readme.md

 <img src="./figs/p005_07.png" alt="hist1" align="center" style = "border: none; float: center;" width = "1000px">

 ## On Australian government “Budget Repair”

+“Budget repeair”" is part of the Coalition governments narrative as it prepares for re-election in 2019.
+These figures provide some background.
+Note the budget balances are expressed here in Australian dollar terms, and not US dollars shown in the previous

 <img src="./figs/p005_08.png" alt="hist1" align="center" style = "border: none; float: center;" width = "1000px">